StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 - **Prediction:** Upload Sentinel-2 imagery or fetch patches from an interactive map to classify land cover types using trained models.
 - **Inference and Comparison:** Compare model performance across experiments with detailed metrics and visualisations.
 - **Data Exploration:** Interactive charts and visualizations of the BigEarthNet dataset.
-- **Experiment Management**: View, filter, and analyze past experiments with detailed logs, metrics, and visualszations.
+- **Experiment Management**: View, filter, and analyze past experiments with detailed logs, metrics, and visualizations.
 - **Model Visualization:** Explore model architectures and Grad-CAM heatmaps for interpretability.

 The web application extends the functionality of main.py by providing a user-friendly interface and additional capabilities for real-time inference and visualization.

-## Experiment Tracking and Reporoducability
+## Experiment Tracking and Reproducibility
 The project follows automated experiment logging in a structured directory format:

       experiments/